13 Ways Your Hotel Room Could Be Making You Sick

 You’re getting up close and personal with the sink

 Sinks are another prime spot for germs, with the crevices surrounding a faucet difficult to clean, while the moist environment makes a perfect hose for microbes to flourish.
 Be sure to disinfect the sink yourself, and try to keep your belongings from falling into it.

 While you may do your best to keep toxic cleaning products out of your home, hotels may not have the same standards.
 Whether or not you have chemical sensitivities, heavily scented cleaning products and air-fresheners can trigger allergy and asthma symptoms.
 Don’t miss the 11 other dirtiest spots in every hotel room.

 If you’re using ice out of the ice bucket to chill your beverage, you might want to think again!
 According to Jennifer Stagg, MD, naturopathic physician, hotel ice buckets can contain a host of germs, even potentially norovirus from a previous guest who may have vomited in it.

 The built-in cabinetry is toxic

 Recent research found some alarming news about built-in cabinetry.
 While it’s likely the last place you’d think would make you sick in a hotel, if your room has it, they could be emitting harmful compounds called polychlorinated biphenyl (PCBs), which are unwanted byproducts of sealant breakdown that are considered carcinogenic.
-Don’t even get us started on the everyday things in your home that are dirtier than a toilet seat.
+Next, read about the things you should never ask the hotel staff.